Army veteran to file lawsuit against Miami Police, officer involved in rough arrest

 On Thursday, Oscar Julien-Riou and his attorney Rawsi Williams said they are moving forward with legal action after the arrest back on Dec.
 10, 2018.

 “Excessive force, sustained.
 Unnecessary force, sustained.
 False arrest, sustained,” said Williams.
+“The reason we are here is that the police chief, that person who has that ultimate authority to come in and correct a behavior of his officers, has refused to discipline this officer.”

 The results from the independent civilian review panel differ from the findings of the Miami Police Department and the State Attorney’s Office.

-“The reason we are here is that the police chief, that person who has that ultimate authority to come in and correct a behavior of his officers, has refused to discipline this officer,” said Williams.
+“The panel believes that the officer was involved in a significant amount of misconduct,” said Rodney Jacobs, a member on the City of Miami’s Civilian Investigative Panel.
+“We will present those findings and recommendations to the chief of police.”

-Julien-Riou, an army veteran and retired nurse, was sitting in Alonzo Kelly Park on the night of his arrest.
+Julien-Riou, a U.S. Army veteran and retired nurse, was sitting in Alonzo Kelly Park.
 He was recording a video as he spoke out loud, to capture his thoughts.

 It was just after 7 p.m. when he was approached by a Miami Police officer.